watchduck/DAG/front/README.md

 Therefore the release of the mouse has to be detected outside of the drawing.
 This `handleMouseUp` method is attached to the root `div` in the [`App`](https://github.com/watchduck/DAG/blob/master/front/app/src/App.vue) component.
-It sets `drag` to true again, and this change is detected by the watcher in `Node`, where the listener `handleMouseMove` is then removed again.
+It sets `drag` to false, and this change is detected by the watcher in `Node`, where the listener `handleMouseMove` is then removed.

 ## Focus